ANSHURAJ11/LAMMPSatOU/README.md

 To visualize the dislocation core, download dump files to the same directory on your local computer.
 You do not need to download all of them at once, just selected ones, e.g., `dump.0.load`, `dump.50.load`, `dump.100.load`, ..., `dump.500.load`.
 Open any of them in OVITO by File --> Load File --> select the file --> Open.
 Then, Add modification --> Dislocation analysis (DXA), and change the "input crystal type" to "Body-centered cubic (BCC)".
 The blue and white atoms, respectively, are in BCC and disordered local structures.
 The green line is the dislocation line.
 White atoms exist in three locations: top layer, bottom layer, and center of the simulation cell.
 Those in the center are atoms in the dislocation core.
 Select one white atom using the [crosshair button](https://www.ovito.org/docs/current/data_inspector.particles.php).

+Say that you chose to open the file `dump.0.load`, now please click on  `dump.0.load [LAMMPS Dump]` in the `Data Source` section on the right panel.
+Then in the `External file` section below, check the box before `auto-generate` below `Search pattern:`, you should see `Found X matching files`, where `X` is the number of dump files you just downloaded.

 Next, go through all dump files frame by frame in OVITO and pay attention to between which two frames the dislocation core starts to move along the positive _x_ direction.
 Why is this important?
 Because when the applied stress surpasses the Peierls stress, the dislocation line should [move from one Peierls valley to another](https://www.tf.uni-kiel.de/matwis/amat/def_en/kap_5/backbone/r5_3_1.html).
 Therefore, if the dislocation moves between one dump file and the next one, the Peierls stress is between the two stresses associated with these two dump files.

 How do we determine whether the dislocation moves?
 Usually one of the two criteria is used: (i) does any white/blue atom become blue/white? (ii) does the green line move by a non-negligible distance?
 The keyword here is "non-negligible".
 Regardless of whether the Peierls stress has been reached, the green line may move a little bit between any two frames, especially when the dislocation is an edge dislocation.
 However, this may be because the entire simulation cell is sheared and so are all atoms within.
 If, from dump file A to dump file B, the dislocation moves a little bit, and from dump file B to dump file C, the dislocation moves by a longer distance, then likely the Peierls stress is reached somewhere between B and C.

 Note: For a screw dislocation, it is important to check whether the dislocation moves within the _xz_ plane.
 In many cases, the screw dislocation immediately crosses slip to a plane that is not parallel to _xz_.
 For more on this topic, read [this paper](https://doi.org/10.1016/j.commatsci.2014.03.064).
 When this happens, the Peierls stress is not calculable.
 Write this down and move on to the next calculation.
 Sometimes the screw dislocation moves within the _xz_ plane by a certain distance, and then crosses slip.
 In this case, the Peierls stress is considered calculable.
 Note that an edge dislocation does not cross slip, so its Peierls stress should always be calculable.

 In the example provided in this GitHub repository, the dislocation moves between `dump.350.load` and `dump.400.load`.
-Then download `dump.360.load`, `dump.370.load`, `dump.380.load`, and `dump.390.load` from Pod to the same directory (to which all previous dump files were downloaded) on your local computer.
+Then download `dump.360.load`, `dump.370.load`, `dump.380.load`, and `dump.390.load` from OSCER to the same directory (to which all previous dump files were downloaded) on your local computer.
 Open any dump file again in OVITO, by File --> Load File --> select the file --> Replace selected.
 Again, go through the newly downloaded dump files frame by frame and identify the two frames between which the dislocation core starts to move.
 The two frames are `dump.390.load` and `dump.400.load`.

 Then download `dump.391.load`, `dump.392.load`, ..., `dump.399.load` to the same local directory.
 Open any dump file, go through these new dump files and identify the two frames between which the dislocation core starts to move.
 The two frames are `dump.398.load` and `dump.399.load`.